Main Menu 1

 Although his early work was largely Neo-Classical in style, Mies began to establish himself as a forward thinking modernist in the early 1920s.
 By the time his world-famous Barcelona Pavilion was constructed in 1928, Mies had risen to the upper echelons of European modernism.
 In 1930 has was appointed director of the Bauhaus design school is Dessau and served as its director until it was closed by Nazi authorities in 1932.

 Farnsworth House, Plano, IL - 1951The Nazi regime also stymied Mies architectural practice and he received few commissions throughout the 1930s.
 Nazi ideology had deemed most modern art and architecture “degenerate” and all but prohibited its realization.
-As such Mies soon realized that he needed to leave Germany, if not for his own personal safety, then at least to practice architecture.
+As such Mies soon realized that he needed to leave Germany, if not for his own personal safety, then at least to be able to practice architecture as he saw fit.
 By 1937 opportunities had arisen in America, and Mies immigrated in an effort to revive his career.
 In 1938 he accepted a position as head of the Department of Architecture at the Illinois Institute of Technology (IIT), with the idea of making it the premier school in the country.
 Mies developed the campus plan at IIT and eventually designed nineteen buildings on campus.

-This influence is known as the Miesian style of modern architecture.
+As such this influence is known as the Miesian style of modern architecture.
 Many of Mies’s students at IIT and associates in his practice went onto successful careers in the booming postwar era.
 Most adopted the Miesian style, as did many other architects.
 Businessman and developers were easy converts, given that the simplicity of the style usually meant lower costs.
-Unfortunately, few architects practicing in the style matched the skill and artistry of Mies.
-More often than not, their buildings looked a bit stark and uninspiring compared to the subtle qualities of scale, proportion and massing found in Mies’s work.
+Unfortunately, few architects practicing in the style that could match the skill and artistry of Mies.
+More often than not, their buildings looked a bit stark and uninspiring compared to the subtle qualities of scale, proportion and massing found in Mies’s original work.

 Lemke House, Berlin - 1933High-rise buildings are characterized by their grid-like, exposed steel-frame exterior, and utilized curtain wall construction to create a precise rectangular form.
 The ground story of the building is often set back behind a series of steel piers, which often creates a visual effect of the building “floating” above its site.
 In some the grid of the frame is frankly expressed, while in others, verticality is stressed with I-beams or “fins” rising uninterrupted through the upper stories.
 Outside stairs are broad and temple like; sometimes they are given a floating effect through the omission of the risers.
 A typical Miesian type of roof consists of a slab hung from external beams supported only at the sides.

 Small-scale buildings range widely in design details but are still governed by Mies’s use of structure.
-Inspiration stems from two sets of design details such as those found on the Barcelona Pavilion, Mededith Hall at Drake Univeristy and the Farnsworth House with their use of floating plans and transparency; to the Lemke House and the IIT Campus, where solid walls are defined by a ridged system of an exposed structure.
+Inspiration stems from two sets of design details such as those found on the Barcelona Pavilion, Mededith Hall at Drake Univeristy and the Farnsworth House with their use of floating plans and transparency; to the Lemke House and the IIT Campus, where solid walls are defined by a ridged system of an exposed structure, or the use of exposed structural systems on the exterior.

 Volkswagen Dealership, Aberdeen - c.
 1965In most Miesian buildings the rigid grid is articulated with wood, brick or concrete, however, here in the Pacific Northwest, a surprising number of exposed steel examples can be found.
 Between these members are large uninterrupted plates of glass typically spanning from floor to ceiling on commercial buildings, or bands of rectangular windows on residential versions.
 Some examples pull the exterior wall back from the grid in order to leave an open walkway or floating frame.
 Other structures bend more towards the design of Mies’s Barcelona Pavilion utilizing large expanses of flat wall planes, often articulated in brick or stone, which form walls that extend outward and upward from the main body of the structure.